Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/Operation LogTrace/Readme.md

 Persistence Mechanisms: Understand how attackers maintain access through registry modifications and hidden files.
 # Conclusion
 - By investigating these event logs and analyzing the attacker’s actions, you’ll uncover the full scope of the attack, from privilege escalation to file exfiltration.
 It's like piecing together the mystery in a cyber-thriller, one event log at a time.

-- Enjoy the challenge, and remember—trust no one, especially when dealing with hidden streams! 🕵️‍♂️

-- May your logs be clean, your hashes cracked, and your investigations always successful! 😎